meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-1-14-third-sector-post.md

 Systems-level data coordination ultimately accelerates the impact of [WIOA Adult Training and Employment](https://www.dol.gov/agencies/eta/performance/tegls), [WIOA Pay for Performance](https://wdr.doleta.gov/directives/corr_doc.cfm?DOCN=5237), and multi-agency efforts like [P3](https://youth.gov/youth-topics/reconnecting-youth/performance-partnership-pilots) and the [One Workforce](https://www.dol.gov/newsroom/releases/osec/osec20201102-0) initiative.
 We know that the road map and toolkit can help improve workforce development outreach, skills gain and employment, and ensure lasting impact after WIOA program completion.
 Check it out today.

+*For more information on this effort, please contact the Third Sector team at info@thirdsectorcap.org.
+View the the [Data for Impact roadmap and toolkit.(https://www.performance.gov/blog/GEAR-Third-Sector-Final-Report.pdf)*